JoeWongSolutions/OOLanguageComparison/ErrorsAndExceptions.md

 where exception has occurred.
 Creating the Exception Object and handling it to the run-time system is called throwing an Exception.

 Here is an example of this in action:
+'''java
-'// Java program to demonstrate how exception is thrown. class ThrowsExecp{
+// Java program to demonstrate how exception is thrown. class ThrowsExecp{

     public static void main(String args[]){